 Kari Christianson is co-leader of the Friends Invasive Plant Action Group.

 The annual meeting of the Friends of the Wildflower Garden will be held on Monday May 20th from 7-9 p.m. in the community room of the Kenwood Park Center, 2101 West Franklin Avenue, Minneapolis.
 All members and others with an interest in the Garden are welcome to participate, hear the latest news of Garden projects and Friends initiatives, and enjoy light refreshments with our Board of Directors.
 We look forward to having you join us!

 At the Annual Meeting all members in good standing will be entitle to vote for the Board of Directors for the Friends.
 Members in good standing are those who have paid dues as of their most recent renewal date.
-If you have questions about your membership status, please contact membership chair Jayne Funk at this email address.
+If you have questions about your membership status, please contact membership chair Jayne Funk.

 The Friends of the Wild Flower Garden, Inc. is a 501(c)(3) Minnesota nonprofit corporation, formed in 1952.
 Its purpose is to educate by enhancing Garden visitors’ appreciation and understanding of Minnesota’s native plants and natural environments and to offer assistance for the Garden in the form of funding and other support.

 The Fringed Gentian™ is published for members and supporters of the Friends.

 Membership information for

 Joining the Friends

 Can be found on our Website Support-US page.

 Information on paying by check or by credit card is found there also.